ichayer/PlantApp/README.md

 2. Fill in the terraform variables at `PlantApp/terraform/terraform.tfvars`

     - We have provided an example `terraform.tfvars-sample` file

-3. Open a terminal in the root of the project and run `chmod u+x frontend/build_frontend.sh` (this is just in case)

 3. Initialize and run terraform in the `terraform` directory